-Applicants to the Department of Art are required to submit a portfolio of original artwork.
-Incoming art major's portfolios double as scholarship portfolios.
-Scholarships are offered based on excellence in artistic merit and/or academic success.
+Applicants are required to submit a portfolio of original artwork.
+Incoming art major's portfolios double as scholarship portfolios and scholarships are offered based on excellence in artistic merit and/or academic success.
 The portfolio reviews allow prospective students and university art faculty members to discuss the direction of student work and evaluate applicants for scholarship purposes and program placement.

 All applicants must submit the following materials for review: